Documenting Slavery, Documenting Freedom

 See our Community Model For Fighting Slavery booklet for details.
 The Free the Slaves Monitoring, Learning & Evaluation Department adheres to the American Evaluation Association Guiding Principles.

 Each year, Free the Slaves tracks key statistics that indicate how effectively our programs are liberating victims, educating the vulnerable, and bringing perpetrators to justice.
-Since our founding in 2000, we have liberated 12,000 people from slavery.
+Since our founding in 2000:

 - 13,000+ people freed from slavery

-- 327,135 people reached through awareness raising and rights education about how to protect their families from traffickers
+- 450,000+ people in trafficking hot spots reached through awareness raising and rights education to prevent their enslavement

 - 200+ traffickers arrested